Fresh vs. Frozen Donor Eggs:

 Fresh and Frozen Eggs: How They Are Used in IVF

-Before diving into the differences between fresh and frozen donor eggs, it’s helpful to understand how these eggs are used because the IVF journey is similar with fresh and frozen donor eggs.
+Before we get into the differences between fresh and frozen donor eggs, it helps to first understand how the eggs used in each process.
+The IVF journey follows a similar path in both cases, with a few key differences that can make a big impact.
 Here is the process step by step:

 The egg donor begins by taking fertility medications to stimulate the production of multiple eggs.
 When the time is right, she undergoes a short, ultrasound-guided procedure to retrieve mature eggs from her ovaries.

 The retrieved eggs—whether fresh or thawed from frozen—are then fertilized in a laboratory.
-Over the course of about five days, they develop into blastocysts (early-stage embryos).
-Fresh eggs are typically fertilized using standard IVF techniques.
-On the other hand, frozen eggs, due to the vitrification (freezing) process, require intracytoplasmic sperm injection (ICSI).
+Over the course of about five days, they develop into blastocysts (earlystage embryos).
+Fresh eggs can be fertilized using either conventional insemination or intracytoplasmic sperm injection (ICSI).
+On the other hand, frozen eggs, due to the vitrification (freezing) process, require ICSI.
 Vitrification can harden the outer shell of the egg, making fertilization more difficult.
 ICSI overcomes this potential challenge by injecting a single sperm directly into each egg using a microscopic needle.

 Once a viable blastocyst is selected, it's transferred into the uterus of the recipient parent or a gestational carrier who continues a prescribed medication regimen.
 Approximately nine days after transfer, the recipient will take a blood test to determine whether implantation was successful.
 Any remaining viable embryos can be vitrified (frozen) and stored for future family-building plans.